Jmarkaba/RollPlay/README.md

 RollPlay is intended as a web application that can be used for playing tabletop role-playing games (but more specifically homebrew games) similar to Dungeons and Dragons.

-The website will be hosted on Heroku when a development model is ready.
+The website is currently hosted on Heroku, but does very little and is not ready as a working model yet.

 ## About Angular